FrancisIGP/FrancisIGP/README.md

 I am passionate about **sports, fitness, writing/reading, technology, and video games**.
 These are the activities that keep me entertained and rekindle my enthusiasm, which helps me stay motivated to learn new things on a continual basis!
 I'm looking forward to meeting and collaborating with others who share my interests.

 If you're interested, you're welcome to browse my Github projects.
 I publish content such as documents and open-source programs.
-Lastly, I genuinely appreciate your time in reading my profile background!
+Lastly, I genuinely appreciate your time and effort in reading my profile background!

 ### Supplementary Information: